-To successfully publish your podcast, you’re going to need a podcast hosting service.
-A podcast service stores your content so that listeners can download it to their devices so they can listen to your podcast.
-To do this, you’ll need to generate an RSS feed to share with libraries like Apple and Spotify.
+To successfully publish your podcast, you're going to need a podcast hosting service.
+A podcast service stores your content so that listeners can download it and find it on their podcast app.
+This allows them to either add it to their favorite podcasts and be cycled into their podcast feed.
+On the Apple podcast app you can will need to select video podcasts if you're looking to watch.
+On whatever app they decide to choose their podcast subscriptions will then populate.
+To do this, you'll need to generate an RSS feed to share with libraries like Apple and Spotify.

 Podcast hosting services can store all your audio files (dependent on your subscription plan) and create your RSS feed to get you published.
 There are several podcast hosting services on the market.
 But what if there was one where you can record, edit, host, and publish your podcast in the same app?
 Luckily, there are a few who want to make podcasting as easy as possible.

 Spreaker is a popular podcast hosting service that allows you to record, host, and distribute your content all in one place.
+These podcast directories allow users to search, filter, and select podcast subscriptions they want to see.
 You can generate an RSS feed and share your podcast with popular platforms like Google Podcast, Spotify, Apple Podcasts, and more.
 With built-in analytics and monetization through ads, Spreaker is a great all-in-one platform.
 For $20 a month, you get all these, plus the ability to create limited access podcasts.

 Start your podcast today.